Citation, DOI, disclosures and article data

-Pilonidal sinuses result from the skin and subcutaneous tissue infections, typically occurring at or near the upper part of the natal cleft of the buttocks.
-As such is it often also termed an intergluteal pilonidal sinus.
+Pilonidal sinuses result from skin and subcutaneous tissue infections, typically occurring at or near the upper part of the natal (gluteal) cleft of the buttocks.
+As such it is often also termed an intergluteal pilonidal sinus.
 While it can also occur at other sites (see location section), this article is focused on intergluteal pilonidal sinuses.

-While it can potentially occur at any age, it is much less common in children and older individuals (e.g. those older than 45).
+While pilonidal sinuses can potentially occur at any age, they are much less common in children and older individuals (i.e. those older than 45 years old).
 The peak age of presentation is patients in their twenties.
 They are up to four times as common in males 9.

-It is characterized by natal cleft suppuration and is thought to initially result from a hair follicle infection.
+Pilonidal sinuses are characterized by natal cleft suppuration and are thought to initially result from a hair follicle infection.
 This can then lead to the subsequent formation of a subcutaneous abscess from a persistent folliculitis.
 Hair can then enter the abscess cavity and provoke a foreign body tissue reaction.

-While it classically occurs in the intergluteal region, it can rarely occur at other sites which include
+While a pilonidal sinus classically occurs in the intergluteal region, it can rarely occur at other sites which include:

-Allows visualization of tract anatomy also useful in assessment associated inflammation.
+MRI permits visualization of tract anatomy and is also useful in the assessment of associated inflammation.

 History and etymology

 An intergluteal pilonidal sinus can be clinically difficult to differentiate from a fistula-in-ano, although on imaging it is usually straightforward to distinguish them.

 - 2. Mayo OH.
 Observations on injuries and diseases of the rectum London, England: Burgess & Hill, 1833; 45-46.